 Beware of Online Frauds

-Generally in such cases, the person trading on the customer’s behalf manages to earn some quick profits for them, usually through some form of profit sharing.
-By doing so, the customer does not actually bother to check any reports, look at the trade contract notes or any other trade related details.
-Here, the customer is thereby making the the biggest mistake: he is entrusting his friend/relative to trade on his account and gives him all hi trading passwords which is not at all advisable under any circumstances.
+Generally, in such cases, the person trading on the customer's behalf manages to earn some quick profits for them, usually through some form of profit sharing.
+By doing so, the customer does not actually bother to check any reports, look at the trade contract notes or any other trade-related details.
+Here, the customer is thereby making the biggest mistake: he is entrusting his friend/relative to trade on his account and gives him all hi trading passwords which is not at all advisable under any circumstances.

 - Do not share your passwords and login details with others.

 - Please provide all verification information asked during call and trade so as to avoid frauds.

 - For any change of account information follow the broker's complete procedure.

 - Keep regular checks on your account reports, contract notes, and bills sent to you.

 - Contact the broker's customer service who can help guide you in ways to avoid fraud.

 For example, we at RKSV try to check every level of security before any client does a call and trade by asking the client their various personal details of which only the client is aware of.
 The best way is to call from your registered number so no one intending, tries to commit fraud.